isomerpages/mindef-sg101/resources/resource-packages/_posts/2023-06-23-post-Total Defence Resources.md

 Interested to carry out your own Total Defence Community TTX?
 You may download the Total Defence TTX Scenario Video as well as the facilitation materials [here](https://drive.google.com/drive/folders/1Tnr3CySWlcrDPMIQuD2Bv36JEgUWeEur?usp=sharing).

+**Note**: There is also a second version of the facilitation materials.
+This version includes a role-playing element where participants may adopt different personas to think about how the different roles within our society can play a part to be ready and prepared for crises and disruptions.
 ****
 #### **Total Defence Interactive Video 2023**
 What are the consequences of your choices?
 In the Total Defence Interactive Video, you will get to make decisions that will determine the outcome of the character's day.